Hi, My name is Erica.

-This phenomenal woman is a graduate of Wellesley College and earned her Master’s Degree from Suffolk University also in Massachusetts.
+This phenomenal woman is a graduate of Wellesley College and earned her Master’s Degree from Suffolk University, both in Massachusetts.
 She has certifications in meridian yoga through Daniel Orlansky, herbalism through Mary Blue of Farmacy Herb, and has been formally initiated as High Priestess of the Red Moon Mystery School.
 Erica is spirited by her teachers who have given much guidance and support over the lifetime of her journey: Rolf Gates, Jacqui Bonwell, Pat Iyer, Shawn Cornelison, Ana Forrest, Barbara Prince, and Nikiah Seeds.

 The Business of Life podcast with Keith Callahan